 Lucia frequently performs at festivals in Dublin, Cork and Belfast and has toured throughout the UK, Sweden and The Netherlands.
 She has trained intensively with David Zambrano in Flying Low & Passing Through techniques, developing her interest in group dynamics within composition and teaching environments.
 In recent years Lucia has received awards from the Arts Council of Ireland, Dance Ireland, Firkin Crane Cork and the Tyrone Guthrie Centre.

+Also in 2019 Lucia presented a work in progress duet This is Me, Trying to Communicate at Dance Limerick for the Modes of Capture Symposium, on June 22nd, 7.30pm at Dance Limerick.
 This is Me, Trying to Communicate looks at the concept of Lingua Franca, a language that is adopted and used systematically to make communication possible between people who do not share a native language.
 It explores the communicative power of the dancing body as one such language.
-The performers play with the buoyant space between the abstract and the concrete; linking movement to spoken language, decoding and physicalising aural utterings, translating vocal dynamics into dynamic movement conversations.
+The performers play with the buoyant space between the abstract and the concrete; linking movement to spoken language, decoding and physicalising aural utterances, translating vocal dynamics into dynamic movement conversations.

 This is me, trying to communicate.